trike33/WEBPOK/README.md

 This module organizes all the URLs stored inside the `master.json` file and it prints them to a window from which you can expand and collapse directories to get a quick overview of the target.
 Another interesing functionality about this module is that it displays the full URL on the left-side, so you easily know its full route.
 Additionally all the boxes are clickable, meaning that if you double click one, it will automatically that URL in a web browser.

+Some icons have been placed strategically in order to facilitate the visual organization, their meanings are the following:

+- Flower: Domain
+- Leaf: Directory
+- Treecko: Endpoint

 Please note that this processing can take a while if the master.json contains a huge amount of URLs.

 ![](https://github.com/trike33/WEBPOK/blob/main/repo_images/treecko.png)